watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 You want to do this part in an interactive shell on a compute node.
 NOTE: PLEASE USE THE **aquila** partition for your testing, **don't use** your **login** node or **debug** partition, the login and debug partition don't have correct versions of the dependencies.

-run the following command to get an interactive shell with cpu.
+run the following command to get an interactive shell with cpu. **NOTE** Before you do it **deactivate** the rl environment (for some reason if you are in a virtualenv and then you enter a new node there will be problem.)
+After you `source deactive`, run the following command:
 ```
 srun -p aquila --pty --mem  500 -t 0-01:00 bash
 ```